Value Binding in MultiSelect

 Primitive type binding

-The MultiSelect has support to load array of primitive data such as strings and numbers.
+The MultiSelect supports arrays of primitive data such as strings and numbers.
 Bind the value of primitive data to the @bind-Value attribute of the MultiSelect.

-The following code demonstrates array of string as datasource to the MultiSelect component.
+The following example demonstrates an array of strings as the data source.

 • CSHTML